jonathanschultzNU/Redox-chain-efficiency/README.md

   input.txt: Input file containing the simulation parameters (inter-cofactor separations, rates, energies, etc.). results.mat: Contains the output structure OUT with all computed data, including rate matrices, quantum yield, and energy efficiency matrices.

+Input stucture:
+  The input file (input.txt) is expected to have variable names in the first column and values in the second column.

 Description of inputs:
   savepop         save population dynamics (1 = true, 0 = false)
   print_outputs   print full outputs for all iterations (1 = true, 0 = false)